 When we use the word mass in this packet, we mean the weight of an object.
 If you continue studying science, you will learn that there is actually a difference between mass and weight.
 For what we are studying now, the difference isn't important, but technically, mass is the amount of stuff (matter) in an object.

 Let's say we are talking about an apple.
 The mass is a measurement of how much matter is in the apple.
 The apple's weight, on the other hand, is a measure of how much gravity pulls the apple towards Earth.
 The more matter in an object, the more gravity pulls.
 Things with more matter are heavier.
 Weighing an object will tell you much mass it has.
 If you always weigh stuff on Earth, the difference between mass and weight doesn't matter very much.
 On the other hand, let's imagine you were lucky enough to fly to the Moon and brought an apple with you.
 The mass of the apple would stay the same.
 It is still the same apple and has the same amount of matter.
-However, if you weighed the apple on the Moon, the apple would weigh less on the Moon, since the Moon's gravitational pull is weaker than Earth's.
-For now, just remember that mass basically means how much something weighs.
+However, the Moon's gravitational pull is weaker than Earth's, so if you weighed the apple on the Moon, the apple would weigh less than it does on Earth.

+For now, remember that mass basically means how much something weighs.